L-Maddock/L-Maddock.github.io/index.md

 # Welcome!

 I'm a PhD candidate in the Department of Economics at Colorado State University, specializing in **housing policy, ecosystem service valuation, and public health**.
 My research utilizes causal inference and machine learning methods to understand how policy interventions affect vulnerable populations and ecosystem services.
+I am expecting to complete my final dissertation defense in Spring 2026.

 ## Currently on the 2025-26 Academic Job Market